KirillSharafutdinov/revilio-ios/README.md

 - **CameraStabilityMonitor**: `AVCaptureDevice` AF/AE convergence observation
 - **MPSQualityService**: Metal-accelerated sharpness evaluation
 - **FrameSharpnessData**: Grid-based sharpness analysis (60×60 cells)

+### Central Text Clustering
+To ensure a seamless reading experience, especially when dealing with multi-column layouts or open books, Revilio employs a text clustering algorithm, which identifies and isolates the central block of text, ignoring adjacent text regions (like the opposite page in an open book).
+The process involves:

+- **Grid-based Analysis**: The camera frame is divided into a fine grid where each cell records the presence of recognized text, creating a density map of textual content
+- **Concentric Expansion**: Starting from the most central text-containing cell, the algorithm expands outward in all four directions, growing the cluster boundary while maintaining a configurable fill-density threshold
+- **Adaptive Boundary Detection**: In the second phase, the algorithm performs intelligent gap detection beyond the initial cluster, scanning for significant empty regions in all directions using both straight and diagonal sampling patterns
+- **Rotation-Resistant Gap Analysis**: For vertical boundaries, the system tests multiple diagonal angles to account for page skew and perspective distortion, ensuring accurate boundary detection even with rotated text

 ## Audio & Haptics System